 These symptoms can make the smoker start smoking again to boost blood levels of nicotine until the symptoms go away.
-(For information on coping with withdrawal, see the section called “How to quit.”)
+(For information on coping with withdrawal, see the section called “Dealing with smoking withdrawal.”)

 Other substances in cigarette smoke

 There is some evidence that other chemicals in cigarette smoke may act with nicotine to make it harder to quit smoking.
-The effects of smoking on monoamine oxidase (a brain chemical) and the substances called harman and norharman are still being studied.
+The effects of smoking on monoamine oxidase (a brain chemical) is still being studied.
 For some people, withdrawing from smoking causes more severe mood problems, which can result in worse cravings and more trouble staying quit.